 In August 2012, Roberts took a leave of absence from Good Morning America in order to undergo treatment for a rare blood disorder that she contracted as a complication of the chemotherapy she received for breast cancer in 2007.
 Roberts had a bone marrow transplant in September.

 On the day she announced on-air that she was sick with myelodysplastic syndrome, the website for Be the Match, a nonprofit organization that keeps a national bone marrow donation registry, experienced an 1,800 percent spike in donors.
 Roberts herself did not rely on the registry, but rather on her sister, Sally-Ann, who doctors deemed an excellent match.
 Nonetheless, Roberts advocated for bone marrow donation via Be the Match and encouraged viewers to register.

 On February 20, 2013, Roberts made her first appearance on Good Morning America since she had begun treatment.
 The world witnessed her emotional return and happy reunion with the Good Morning America staff.
-Roberts helped Good Morning America win its best ratings numbers since the morning after the presidential election in November 2012—6.1 million viewers tuned in to see her return to the air.
+Roberts helped Good Morning America win its best ratings numbers since the morning after the presidential election in November 2012, as 6.1 million viewers tuned in to see her return to the air.
 "I have been waiting 174 days to say this: Good morning, America!" she said during the segment.
-Roberts remains a co-host on the show today.

 In early January 2014, Roberts officially came out as a gay woman on Good Morning America.
 She hadn't publicly discussed her sexual orientation prior to this announcement.
 The public also got to see a photo of Roberts's girlfriend, Amber Laign, on the show, following the news anchor's revelation.